All India Forward Bloc: 1971–72 elections

 On 20 February, just ahead of the 1971 general elections, the All India Forward Bloc chairman Hemantha Kumar Bose was murdered in Calcutta.
 An emergency central committee meeting was held on 24 February, which appointed P.K.
 Mookiah Thevar as the new chairman of the party.

 In the 1971 Lok Sabha election, the Forward Bloc launched 24 candidates around the country.
 Two were elected, P.K.
-Mookiah Thevar from Ramanthapuram and Jambuwantrao Dhote from Nagpur.
-The party contested 3 seats in the interior of Maharashtra, where it performed well.
+Mookiah Thevar from Ramanathapuram and Jambuwantrao Dhote from Nagpur.
+The party contested three seats in the interior of Maharashtra, where it performed well.
 Dhote, who was then known as Vidarbha ka Sher (the Lion of Vidarbha), had joined the Forward Bloc and campaigned for a separate Vidarbha state with the Forward Bloc as his platform.
 Dhote was hugely popular in the region at the time, and could draw crowds of hundreds of thousands to his meetings.

-In Tamil Nadu the party contested one seat, Ramanthapuram, with the support of its allies in the Progressive Front (most notably the Congress(R) and Dravida Munnetra Kazhagam).
+In Tamil Nadu, the party contested one seat, Ramanathapuram, with the support of its allies in the Progressive Front (most notably the Congress(R) and Dravida Munnetra Kazhagam).
 Meanwhile, the Forward Bloc played an important role in securing Mukkulathor votes for its Progressive Front allies.

-In West Bengal the party contested 10 Lok Sabha seats.
+In West Bengal, the party contested 10 Lok Sabha seats.
 The party obtained some significant voting in constituencies like Cooch Behar (22.17%) and Birbhum (19.70%), but in general it was defeated by the CPI(M) candidates.

-Moreover, the party contested three seats in Bihar, one in Haryana, 1 in Madhya Pradesh, 4 in Uttar Pradesh and 1 in Delhi.
-In total the candidates of the party obtained 962 971 votes (0.66% of the national vote).
+Moreover, the party contested three seats in Bihar, one in Haryana, one in Madhya Pradesh, four in Uttar Pradesh and one in Delhi.
+In total, the candidates of the party obtained 962,971 votes (0.66% of the national vote).